denisecase/galaxy10/submittal/readme.txt

 kernel/include/linux/syscalls.h
 kernel/kernel/sys.c

-The following test programs were used:
+The following test programs were created:

 test/testright.c - used to call the system call from android test/methodtest.c  - used to test method calls offline